tcheukueppoo/maat/docs/maat.md

 }
 ```

-You can also use `given` as a standalone statement to specify the variable of concern
+    For topicalization, you can also use `given` as a standalone statement
-in the execution of a block.

 ```
 var x = [2, 5]